-(a) The test room shall have an appropriate fire protection suppression system.
+(a) The test room shall have a fire extinguisher or other appropriate fire protection suppression system.
 A suitable extinguishment system such as a water bottle fitted with a spray nozzle shall be provided to extinguish any ignited portions of the mockup assembly.
-Dry chemical extinguishing agents shall not be used to extinguish or suppress smoldering combustion since the chemicals add mass therefore increasing the post-test mass of the mockup remains.
+Dry chemical extinguishing agents shall not be used to extinguish or suppress smoldering combustion.
 In addition, straight pins, staples, a razor, knife or scissors, a scale, and a brush and/or tongs may be needed to perform the tests.

-(b) The test room shall have controlled environmental conditions during testing, including temperature maintained at $21^{\circ} \pm 6^{\circ}$ C $(70^{\circ} \pm 10^{\circ}$ F) and between 30% and 70% relative humidity.
+(b) The test room shall have controlled environmental conditions during testing, including temperature maintained at $21^{\circ} \pm 6^{\circ}$ C (70° ± 10° F) and between 30% and 70% relative humidity.